karmab/metal3-demo/administrator/README.md

-This repository provides instructions on how to deploy an arbitrary number of vms on libvirt with kni ecosystem installed on it
+This repository provides instructions on how to deploy an arbitrary number of vms on libvirt with metal3 ecosystem installed on it

 ## Requirements